PinkiePieExplosion/PinkiePieExplosion/README.md

 I am 14 to 15+!

-I am Panromantic, Almondsexual, Nonbinary (strictly they/them only)
+I am Panromantic, Almondsexual (but im starting to lean towards pansexual or omni), Nonbinary (strictly they/them only)

 I am also a Kemonomimi!